 - poor absorption of CSF by the blood vessels

-- blockages preventing fluid to flow throughout the brain
+- blockages preventing fluid from flowing throughout the brain

 Blockages are the most common cause of hydrocephalus.
-Cysts, tumors, or inflammation in the brain can impede the normal flow of CSF, creating an unsafe accumulation.
+Cysts, tumors, or inflammation in the brain can impede the normal flow of CSF and create an unsafe accumulation.
 Symptoms of hydrocephalus can include:

 - large head size